A00370 - 2024 Jenkins Family Update

 The significance of this day would prove to be a continuing theme of reconciliation for 2024, whereby my relations with my ex (Monica) reached a new stage whereby we were able to celebrate such occasions and reintegrate as a family for certain family events such as the wedding of our daughter and the celebration of certain special days.
 Such was the case two weeks later when we gathered as a family to enjoy a barbecue dinner on Memorial Day (May 26).

-One of the highlights for 2024, was the addition of an adopted soul brother and adopted class member, Jack Hailey, Class of 1967.
-Jack attended my first ever Juneteenth lunch on June 19th in Davis, California, where he and Amina Merritt, Amherst College Class of 1980, and I meet at the Well Season Chinese Restaurant for an engaging meal filled with memories.
+One of the highlights for June 2024, was the addition of an adopted soul brother and adopted class member, Jack Hailey, Class of 1967.
+Jack attended my first ever Juneteenth lunch on June 19th in Davis, California, where he and Amina Merritt, Amherst College Class of 1980, and I met at the Well Season Chinese Restaurant for an engaging meal filled with memories.
 After all, Amina was not only a member of the first co-ed class at Amherst College, she was also one of my Springfield Amherst Summer Academy students from the Summers of 1973 and 1974.
 I had not seen Amina since 1974, so seeing her again was one of the highlights of the year.

 As for Jack, it is my understanding that he is the Class Secretary for the Amherst College Class of 1967.
 Through the auspices of my college suitemate and Class Secretary James Kennedy, Jack entered my realm because of his interest in the history of Black Alumni.
 We began a correspondence which led to his conversing with my most faithful righthand friend, Tony Jackson, Class of 1976.
 Jack's contacts with Tony led to his joining the September 2024 pilgrimage to Ghana that included Tony Jackson, Cuthbert "Tuffy" Simpkins, Class of 1969, and Junius Williams, Class of 1965.
 Based on the many photos provided by Tony, the trip to Ghana was quite memorable.
 Indeed, the impression I got was that for Tony especially, it was like the return of a prodigal prince.
 He seemed so regal, and happy to be home.